Susan McDonald: Politics

 McDonald joined the National Party of Queensland at the age of 19.
 She served a term as state secretary beginning in 2003.
 When the party merged with the state Liberal Party in 2008, she became a founding trustee of the new Liberal National Party of Queensland (LNP).
 She served as chief of staff to Andrew Cripps, the Queensland Minister for Natural Resources and Mines from 2012 to 2015.

 Senate

 In July 2018 McDonald won LNP preselection for the Senate.
 She was elected to parliament at the 2019 federal election, to a term beginning on 1 July 2019, and sits in the Nationals partyroom.
 She serves on several Senate committees and is the chair of the rural and regional affairs and transport legislation committee.

 McDonald reportedly voted for Barnaby Joyce in the 2021 Nationals leadership spill, despite having previously supported Michael McCormack.
 She was subsequently appointed as the Morrison government's Special Envoy for Northern Australia, a non-ministerial position.

-During her time in 2021 the senate, McDonald supported an inquiry into Vegan Food label.
+In 2021, she supported a Senate inquiry into vegan food labels.

-Following the Coalition's defeat at the 2022 federal election, McDonald was appointed to new opposition leader Peter Dutton's shadow ministry, with responsibility for the resources and Northern Australia portfolios.
+Following the Coalition's defeat at the 2022 federal election, McDonald was appointed to new opposition leader Peter Dutton's shadow ministry, with responsibility for the resources and Northern Australia portfolios, and was retained during Sussan Ley's shadow ministry.

+In January 2026, following a recall of parliament to vote on the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Bill 2026, McDonald resigned from the shadow ministry after crossing the floor to vote against the bill.